djlljd001/ECE-143-Project-Group-16/README.md

 ## Dataset

+We are using 2009 high school student and school data from the following website:

 ## Summary
 We analyse the data and observe interesting correlation between various student, school and teacher level variables with science self-efficacy.
 Each of the variables were chosen from a large list of variables available in the dataset based on interesting results and variables with significant correlation.